giantswarm/gitops-template/docs/add_org.md

     mkdir workload-clusters
     ```

-1. Create mandatory `kustomization.yaml` under `workload-clusters` directory and populate it with empty resources for now:
+1. Create the mandatory `kustomization.yaml` under `workload-clusters` directory and populate it with empty resources
+   for now:

     ```sh
     cat <<EOF > workload-clusters/kustomization.yaml